pypy/pypy/pypy/doc/contributing.rst

 * PyPy uses an entirely different set of tools - most of them included in the PyPy repository.
 There is no Makefile, nor autoconf.
 More below.

 The first thing to remember is that PyPy project is very different than most projects out there.
 It's also different from a classic compiler project, so academic courses about compilers often don't apply or lead in the wrong direction.
+However, if you want to understand how designing & building a runtime works in the real world then this is a great project!

 Getting involved
 ----------------

 PyPy employs a relatively standard open-source development process.
+You are encouraged as a first step to join our `pypy-dev mailing list`_ and IRC channel, details of which can be found in our :ref:`contact <contact>` section.
+The folks there are very friendly, and can point you in the right direction.

-You are invited to join our `pypy-dev mailing list`_, our IRC channel (#pypy on freenode) or look at the other :ref:`contact possibilities <contact>`.
-Usually we give out commit rights fairly liberally, so if you want to do something with PyPy, you can become a committer.
+We give out commit rights usually fairly liberally, so if you want to do something with PyPy, you can become a committer.
 We also run frequent coding sprints which are separately announced and often happen around Python conferences such as EuroPython or PyCon.
 Upcoming events are usually announced on `the blog`_.

+Further Reading: :ref:`Contact <contact>`

 .. _the blog: http://morepypy.blogspot.com
 .. _pypy-dev mailing list: http://mail.python.org/mailman/listinfo/pypy-dev